kubeovn/docs/docs/start/underlay.en.md

 ## Notice

-If there are IP addresses on the host nic, the OS you are using is Ubuntu, and the networking is configured with Netplan, it's recomanded to set NetworkManager as the renderer and to set static IP addresses for the nic (disable DHCP):
+If you have an IP address configured on the network card of the node you are using, and the operating system configures the network using Netplan (such as Ubuntu), it is recommended that you set the renderer of Netplan to NetworkManager and configure a static IP address for the node's network card (disable DHCP).

 ```yaml
 network: